saitejaseemala/polyfills/README.md

 5. Promise.all

-You can clonee this repository and test locally.
+You can clone this repository and test locally.

 Uncomment the script tag at the bottom of the body tag inorder to test the polyfill you need